When Love Transcends Life

 Also, it is important to highlight that DIPG, like several other types of cancer, affects not only the body and mind of the patient but also their behavior, and as consequence, their interactions with the world.
 Therefore, parents need to deliver positive messages that stimulate their kids’ imagination and that safeguard their mental health.

-Among the resources, we can mention books and music, as well as online programs, that aim to alleviate the children’s feelings and conflicted emotions by allowing them to interact with different scenarios where they become the main character of a story.
+Among the resources, we can mention books, music, and online programs that aim to alleviate children’s feelings and conflicted emotions by allowing them to interact with different scenarios where they become the main characters of a story.

-It is in these circumstances where we can see how love transcends life marking certain experiences as unique and perennial, a model in which to find inspiration to keep helping the most in need.
+In these circumstances, we can see how love transcends life, marking certain experiences as unique and perennial, a model that inspires us to keep helping those who are most in need.

-Finally, from Friends of Rick Daniels, we want to send a message to Za’Miya’s family from our platform.
-A thank you for teaching us strength and how the constant act of giving can restore our faith for the future; but also, a thank you to Za’Miya herself, for giving us that amazing joy for living and an irreplaceable smile.
+Finally, from Friends of Rick Daniels, we want to message Za’Miya’s family from our platform.
+Thank you for teaching us strength and how the constant act of giving can restore our faith in the future; thank you also to Za’Miya herself for giving us that amazing joy for living and an irreplaceable smile.

 By Eduardo Guillen